natsprojects/pawnsOnlyMt/README.md

 This is an adaption of the game Pawns Only Chess from the Jetbrains Academy project but adapted to play the game - it can actually play a decent game given enough time to "think".
 Still under development
 The code is built using some  https://github.com/ratosh/pirarucu.git base.
 Uses a alpha beta seach that needs further development.

 The goals of the project is to use a deep learning network for position analysis, replacing the current evaluation and search.
+To understand the code it's recommended you look at the test section.
+For example PlayersTest, SearchTest, PositionTest under tests.